xavidelamo/mgci-docs/docs/source/annexes/annex2.rst

    |image98|

--  Calculate Total to be the sum of colums C to E
+-  Calculate Total to be the sum of columns C to E

 -  Calculate ProportionDegraded to be column C dived by column F